TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 <img src="images/macro22.jpg" height="220" />
 </p>

-*Do not press the black key . . .*
+*Do not press the black key . . . see footnote . . .*

 The list of key names that can be used is in TinyUSB stack's hid.h, as included here.
 Use the configuration descrition as shown below to set up the TFT_eSPI driver.
 Set #define REPEAT_CAL false after the first run (the calibration is stored if the option Flash = 128 MB is set).
 It is possible to have the sampled calibration data hard-coded - see the comments in the sketch for more details.
 Remember to compile with the USB stack set to TinyUSB not PicoSDK.